Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Summary

 \end{conjecture}

 The graphs “$C_{5}$-blowups” constructed by Erd\H{o}s and Ne\v{s}et\v{r}il \cite{E1988,EN1989} indicate that the bounds given in Conjecture \ref{Conj-ending}, if proven, would be tight.
-Moreover, the bounds in Conjecture \ref{Conj-ending} are about half the bounds in Erd\H{o}s and Ne\v{s}et\v{r}il's conjecture (see Conjecture \ref{Conj-EN}).
-This reveals that a little relaxation can save a large proportion of colors.
-Therefore, it would be quite significant to study the $(s,t)$-relaxed strong edge coloring of graphs, which will help to greatly save channel resources in the channel assignment problem of wireless radio networks.\\
+In some sense, Conjecture \ref{Conj-ending} can be seen as a reinforcement of Erd\H{o}s and Ne\v{s}et\v{r}il's conjecture (see Conjecture \ref{Conj-EN}).
+Given a $(0,1)$-relaxed strong $k$-edge-coloring of $G$, a strong $2k$-edge-coloring of $G$ can be easily obtained by dividing each color class into two.
+This reveals that if Conjecture \ref{Conj-ending} is true, then the strong chromatic index of any graph does not exceed the upper bound conjectured by Erd\H{o}s and Ne\v{s}et\v{r}il plus one.
+This yields a new way to break though Erd\H{o}s and Ne\v{s}et\v{r}il's conjecture.\\

-{\bf ACKNOWLEDGMENTS}
+\section{Acknowledgments}